rshraideh/formula1/README.md

-F1 Race & Qualifying Prediction Script
+F1 Qualifying & Race Prediction Tool

-This project is a Python script I put together to generate Formula 1 qualifying and race predictions using historical data.
-The idea is that I can run this before a race weekend and get a reasonable prediction without manually updating drivers, teams, or seasons.
+This repository contains a Python script that generates Formula 1 qualifying and race predictions using historical session data.
+The goal is to have a script that can be run before any race weekend and produce updated predictions without manually changing seasons, drivers, teams, or race names.

-The script uses the FastF1 library to pull official session data and builds a lightweight model on top of it.
+The script relies on the FastF1 library to pull official timing and results data and builds a lightweight statistical model on top of it.

-This is not meant to be a perfect simulator — it’s more of a data-driven prediction tool that updates itself as the season progresses.

-What This Script Does
+Features

 Automatically detects the current F1 season

-Pulls data from the last couple of completed seasons
+Pulls data from the most recent completed seasons

-Weights recent races more heavily
+Weights recent races more heavily than older ones

-Automatically detects the next upcoming Grand Prix
+Automatically identifies the next upcoming Grand Prix

-Uses recent qualifying performance to predict:
+No hard-coded drivers, teams, or calendar dates

+Predicts:

-Qualifying order (Q3-style ranking)
+Qualifying order (Q3-style pace ranking)

-Race finishing order (simple proxy based on pace)
+Race finishing order (pace-based proxy)

-No hard-coded drivers, teams, or years

-Once it’s set up, I just run it and it figures everything out on its own.
+Once set up, the script can be run without modification year to year.

-What It Uses
+How It Works

+At a high level, the script does the following:

+Determines the current year and loads the last N completed seasons of qualifying data

+Pulls Q1, Q2, and Q3 times from completed races using FastF1

+Trains a regression model to learn how Q1/Q2 performance translates to Q3 pace

+Applies sample weighting so recent races influence predictions more

+Detects the next race on the official F1 calendar

+Builds the current driver/team grid dynamically from recent data

+Predicts qualifying pace using recent driver and team performance

+Uses the predicted qualifying order as a simple race finishing prediction

+This is intentionally a data-driven heuristic, not a full race simulator.

+Requirements

-Python 3
+Python 3.9+

 fastf1